Academic confidence and dyslexia at university

 Dx 07: ‘I generally remember appointments and arrive on time’;

 Dx 13: ‘I find following directions to get to places quite straightforward’.

-These dimensions had been identified at an earlier stage of the data collation process as potentially troublesome, demonstrated by a very wide disparity in Dx dimension values across the datapool which appeared to be independent of students' dyslexia status.
-A cursory scale-reliability analysis of these four dimensions taken together indicated them to be unlikely to comprise a unique factor scale - further supported by the dimension reduction analysis of the Dyslexia Index metric later (see 4.5 below).
-It was possible to identify dimension Dx13 as the most disruptive of these four dimensions by examining the impact of removing this dimension on both scale reliability, and also on the dimension reduction factor identification process.
-A more confused, rather than clearer picture emerged, suggesting that despite its wayward nature, a more stable scale could be established when Dx13 was removed together with the other three redundant dimensions.
+These dimensions had been identified at an earlier stage of the data collation process as potentially troublesome, demonstrated by a wide disparity in Dx dimension values across the datapool which appeared to be independent of students' dyslexia status.
+A cursory scale-reliability analysis of these four dimensions taken together indicated them to be unlikely to comprise a unique factor scale (further supported by the dimension reduction analysis of the Dyslexia Index metric later - see 4.5/III).
+Dimension Dx13 was identified as the most disruptive of these four dimensions by examining the impact of removing this only dimension on scale reliability.
+However, this led to more confused, rather than clearer picture, suggesting that a more stable scale could be established by removing all four redundant dimensions.